-First thing we did was borrowed some logics from the existing application written in Perl.
+The first thing we did was borrowed some logic from the existing application written in Perl.
 Part of it was used while integrating MoveShanghai with the third-party services, e.g. mindbody.com.
 To save time for solving bigger challenges, we decided to take the database structure as well and, thus, were able to get out the most of the existing application.

 Having finished with the dismantling part, we started building the applications.
 One of the requirements was that both Android (app for clients) and iOS versions had to be released almost simultaneously.
 After the right approach was found and the management issues settled, our team was able to deliver the apps within the deadline.
 Thanks to the unified API we developed, they work the same no matter what mobile device you are going to use.

 Plus, MOVE Shanghai is integrated with AliPay and WeChat, offering a full Chinese in-app experience.
 If you’re unfamiliar with these services, you can read our ultimate guide to building a web/mobile app for China.

 In a nutshell, AliPay is one of the two most popular payment systems that are used by the Chinese.
 How popular?
 Take any Chinese mobile application – there will be a support of payments with AliPay.
 As for WeChat, it’s the country’s most popular messaging app with an audience of nearly 1 billion people.
 Whether it’s ordering pizza or paying bills, WeChat allows you to perform almost any kind of online activity.
 Besides, WeChat comes with an in-built payment system called “WeChat Pay”.
 Earlier, when I mentioned the two most popular payment systems, I meant AliPay and WeChat Pay.